Photography by Steve

 I didn't want to make my website just about cancer, because how awful would that be?
-So here's a little section about my photography passion that I always seem to be lacking the time to update more often and backfill.
+So here's a little section about my photography passion that I always seem to be lacking the time to update more often.
+I take way more photos than I ever have time to put on here.
 If you read just one of my photography blogs, check out "The Secrets To Getting Great Photos", which has a nice selection of some of my favorite photos that I've made over the years, and the secrets behind how they were made.
 Enjoy!

 Well, it was a little past peak, but the annual DC Cherry Blossom Festival was actually today, and the weather was drop dead gorgeous also, so we dragged our butts out of bed at 6:30am and were on the road by 7:00am sharp to get down into town to take it all in!